scattering/niceweb/README.rst

 We have the repeater for the device model, and a primitive interface to NICE command line.
 The web page is minimal.

-TODO: Support for multiple instruments.
-Currently everything is sans10m.

 TODO: Start the web proxy automatically with the server.

 TODO: Support reboot of the repeater.